ICF Translation Services for Doctors’ Offices and Hospitals

 The court further reasoned that there was no evidence that either the plaintiff or his daughter had ever asked for the documents to be translated into or explained in Arabic.
 Instead, the daughter admitted that she “did not take the time” to read the forms in their entirety before encouraging her father to sign them.
 Thus, due to the signed consent forms and the lack of any facts showing that the hospital held out the doctor as its agent, the court held that the plaintiff had failed to present a sufficient factual basis to satisfy the “holding out” element of his apparent agency claim.
 Accordingly, the court entered summary judgment in the hospital’s favor.

-Contact our medical document translation company for translation of a pharmaceutical document, or to hire a multilingual caregiver or a medical interpreter for your doctor’s office or hospital in Denver, Colorado.
+Contact our medical document translation company for translation of a pharmaceutical document, or to hire an onsite medical interpreter for your doctor’s office or hospital in Denver, Colorado.

 This legal language translation blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.